 The tangs or carrots which go in the ground should be solid and not a simple 'X' cross-section.
 The latter are not solid or heavy enough and hence are not recommended by the CA. Note that if you are buying a replacement hoop, the spacing of the carrots can differ from one manufacturer to another.
 Some hoops have the carrots concentric with the uprights, others offset.
 If you have any odd hoops in your set you should paint these as Hoop 1 (blue crown) and Rover (red crown) so that they are always placed in the same holes on your lawn to cater for different carrot spacings.
 Some companies provide a hoop drill which is a cast iron set of carrots at the correct spacing which can be pounded into the ground to prepare it for the hoop.

-Currently Aldridge, Jaques and EDT (Omega) are known to sell hoops in the UK.
+Currently Aldridge, Jaques, Hopewell and EDT (Omega) are known to sell hoops in the UK.
 These hoops are available from the CA. Avoid the older Jaques hoops which have the 'X' section, non-recommended, carrots.
-Other of the listed manufacturers may well sell hoops.
-Most companies are cheaper than Jaques.
-It is possible to buy hoops which are white plastic coated but I have no experience of these.
+[2017 there have been hints that the approval process has been made less prescriptive].

-There have been recent recommendations of the 'Aldridge hoops' made from welded steel with oversize carrots produced by Bill Aldridge of Bowden Croquet Club (UK), who should be contacted for further details.
+There have been recent recommendations of the 'Aldridge hoops' made from welded steel with oversize carrots produced by Bill Aldridge of Bowden Croquet Club (UK), These are available from the Croquet Association Shop.